Improving communication with face masks

 Programming the hearing instruments for a “Mask” situation is a viable solution to addressing the modified speech signal to make it audible.
 This solution can also be achieved via Signia Telecare remote programming without the patient needing to visit the office.
 Additionally, utilizing the video option alleviates the need of donning a face mask for the clinical Telecare visit, thus eliminating one of the potential challenges of an in-office visit.

 A “Mask” program will be based off the Universal program.
-Compensation for the face mask and other communication considerations can be addressed with the following programming adjustments:
+Compensation for the face mask and other communication considerations can be addressed with the following combination of programming adjustments:

 Under Program Handling, select the next available program and choose Universal to copy